Avalue-Technology/repositories.directory/README.md

 # Avalue Technology Inc. - Repository Directory

-This is a categorized overview of Avalue Technology Inc.'s public GitHub Repositories.
+This is a categorized overview of Avalue Technology Inc. - GitHub Repositories.

 ---